lindsaykwardell/starcomgame.com/rules/play/overview.md

 ## Starting the Game

 - Shuffle the domain decks and the system deck.
-- Place system cards face down on the board (3x3, 4x4, or 5x5 grid is recommended).
+- Place system cards face down on the board into a grid.
 Place a [Homeworld](https://www.starcomgame.com/card-database?selectedCard=Homeworld) System in the starting system for each player, with a development counter on it for that player.
 - Each player is given 3 credits.
 - Put a [Scout](https://www.starcomgame.com/card-database?selectedCard=Scout) into play in each player’s starting system under their control.
 - Choose who goes first, by some random method.